METHODS-Group/ProximalGalerkin/README.md

 <a name="gradient"></a>

-# Example 6: Gradient Norm Constraints.
+# Example 6/Figure 7: Gradient Norm Constraints.

-Deploy the `DOLFINx` Docker container to reproduce the results in Figure 7.
+Deploy the `DOLFINx` Docker container to reproduce the results in this example.
 Then run `script.py` within `examples/gradient_constraint` with the following input parameters:

 ```bash